malramsay64/phd-thesis/02_Dynamics/introduction.md

-The simulation methods described in @sec:methods_dynamics are used to generate the trajectories for analysis of the above behaviour.
+The simulation methods described in @sec:methods_dynamics are used to generate the trajectories for analysis of the above behaviour, using simulations of 1024 molecules and using 500 distinct starting configurations to give results reflective of the equilibrium liquid rather than a single configuration.
 The calculation of the analysis quantities is described in @sec:dynamics_calculations.